+December 20, 2008.
 Not coming from the sustainable food movement directly, I can easily see how many people (maybe even most people) do not have a clear idea what is meant by sustainable food, or sustainable agriculture.
-Organic, I think many people understand as the absence of “bad” things like pesticides, chemical fertilizers, animal hormones, etc..
+Many people may understand what “organic” means, as the absence of “bad” things like pesticides, chemical fertilizers, animal hormones, etc..
 But that is far from the whole picture.
-The beauty of sustainability is its a larger umbrella that covers care for the environment, social justice for workers, fair equity return for the farmer, respect for the people who eat the food (eaters), and the strengthening of local food economies.
+The beauty of sustainability is it’s a larger umbrella that covers care for the environment, social justice for workers, fair equity return for the farmer, respect for the people who eat the food (eaters), and the strengthening of local food economies.
+It’s a more holistic perspective.

 Here’s a brief sampling of definitions for sustainable food from around the web: